March 18, 2014

 Just the two founders of Firebase Industries, Matthew Leigh and Sam Sheth.
-The in game animations were provided by Shane Welbourn and sound effects by Studio X Labs.
+The in game animations were provided by Shane Welbourn for the Xbox 360 version and Mark Wong for the PC version.
+Sound effects were done by Studio X Labs.
+PC character are have been supplied by Fred Dee.
 We also have had fantastic help and support from around the internet.
 Primarily Barkers Crest, Phillipe Da Silva, Andy Dunn, Synapse Gaming and loads of other XNA developers around the globe.

 When will Arcadecraft be released?

 It is out on Xbox 360 and on PC and a Beta!